Waimea–Kohala Airport: Facilities and aircraft

 Waimea-Kohala Airport covers an area of 90 acres at an elevation of 2,671 feet above mean sea level.
 It has one runway designated 4/22 with an asphalt surface measuring 5,197 by 100 feet.

 The airport has one taxiway and an aircraft parking apron at the west end of the runway serving the passenger terminal and general aviation facilities.
 No fueling or airport traffic control tower facilities are provided.
 An aircraft rescue and fire fighting facility shares space in the airport maintenance facility.

 For the 12-month period ending June 30, 2016, the airport had 4,178 aircraft operations, an average of 11 per day: 57% air taxi, 31% general aviation and 12% military.
 In April 2022, there were 4 aircraft based at this airport: 2 single-engine and 2 multi-engine.

-Airline and destination
+Airline and destinations

 Mokulele Airlines serves the airport with Cessna 208EX Grand Caravan commuter turboprop aircraft.

 Previously, Pacific Wings operated service to Honolulu and Kahului.
 Originally subsidized by the Essential Air Service program, Pacific Wings began serving Waimea-Kohala without subsidy on April 1, 2007.
 By May 2013, when reports emerged the airline was ending all service in Hawaii, the airline had already ceased serving Waimea-Kohala Airport.
 Mokulele Airlines, Schuman Aviation, and Pacific Wings submitted bids to the DOT to provide service at the airport, however only Mokulele and Schuman have proposed actual flights—Pacific Wings suggested two buses a day to Kona.
 On July 2, 2013, the US DOT awarded the contract to Mokulele Airlines for service to Kahului.
 Mokulele began operating flights to Waimea-Kohala on September 21, 2013.